 In the wild, kingsnakes are known to eat other snakes, even venomous species.
 In captivity they should be fed mice.
-Reptiles Magazine recommends feeding your king snake about once a week.
+You should feed your king snake about once a week.

-According to Reptiles Magazine, gopher snakes make good pets because they can be handled frequently.
+Gopher snakes (Pituophis catenifer) make good pets because they can be handled frequently.
 They also do not tend to coil around your arms like many other species.
 This snake is native to the western United States and parts of western Canada and Mexico.

 Gopher Snake Pattern and Size

 Gopher snakes can grow to be as long as nine feet, but more commonly only reach four feet.
-The Arizona-Sonora Desert Museum reports that gopher snakes are yellow or tan, with blotches of dark red or brown over their backs.
+Gopher snakes are yellow or tan, with blotches of dark red or brown over their backs.
 Their scales appear rougher than those of other snakes, and some people will mistake them for rattlesnakes due to their coloring.

 Habitat and Housing for Gopher Snakes

 Since gopher snakes are often larger than corn snakes or kingsnakes, they may need a more spacious enclosure, such as a 30-gallon aquarium.
-The Long Island Herpetological Society states that the cage should be lined with newspaper, paper towels, or aspen or pine shavings.
+The cage should be lined with newspaper, paper towels, or aspen or pine shavings.
 No special lighting is required, but a supplemental heat source should be provided to produce a range from 75 to 85°F. Gopher snakes also need a hiding place which can be either a box, or plastic or rock "cave."

 Gopher Snake Feeding Requirements

-Milk snakes are very similar to kingsnakes and share some of their attributes.
+Milk snakes (Lampropeltis triangulum) are very similar to kingsnakes and share some of their attributes.
 They are sometimes called scarlet kingsnakes.
-According to ReptileKnowledge.com, they make good pets for some of the same reasons as the kingsnake, but also because they are brilliantly colored, beautiful snakes.
+They make good pets for some of the same reasons as the kingsnake and have the additional benefit of being beautiful snakes due to their coloring.